RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 the `Development` and `Production` environments, where the CI/CD pipelines updates the deployed artifacts on all the servers and guarantee that they are running the same version at any time.

-The procedure is targetted to install and configure:
+The procedure is targeted to install and configure:
 - The RHPAM Business Central
 - The RHPAM Kie Server